 James’ Programming / Systems Developer Career

 James Kelly is Chief Technical Officer for a private software company located in Rhode Island.
-He sat down with us to share his thoughts on knowledge on how he came to be a successful programmer and systems developer.
+He sat down with us to share how he became a programmer and systems developer.

 Background

 James’ love of technology started at a very early age, beginning with his exploration of crystal radios.
-He learned how to tear them up and rebuild them into bigger and better radios.
+He learned how to take them apart and rebuild them into bigger and better radios.

-After high school, James was pursuing a degree in Computer Science at Wentworth Institute of Technology.
-This was during the late 80s when the economy took and hit, and so did his funds for attending school.
-In spite of this hardship, he had taken enough courses to give him a solid foundation to begin his professional career in computers.
+After high school, James pursued a degree in Computer Science at Wentworth Institute of Technology.
+This was during the late 1980s when the economy took a hit, and so did his funds for attending school.
+In spite of this hardship, he had taken enough courses to give him a solid foundation to begin his professional career in computing.

-He began working as a programmer using languages such as VB and Basic to develop sampling application systems for the Harris Poll (now Harris Interactive).
-His next position, a step up from the previous, had him working as a systems analyst for a major publishing company that was just beginning to get their products online at the earliest stages of the Internet’s development.
+He began working as a programmer using languages such as VB and BASIC to develop sampling application systems for the Harris Poll (now Harris Interactive).
+His next position, a step up from the previous, had him working as a systems analyst for a major publishing company that was just beginning to get their products online in the early stages of the internet.

 Later, during the dotcom boom, he served as System Architect at Alfy.com in New York City where he created their website in addition to software products for children.
-The events of September 11th hit too close to his company and his home, so he moved on to Massachusetts where he now lives.
+The events of September 11th hit too close to his company and his home, so he moved on to Massachusetts where he lives today.

 You and Your Programming Career